vrothberg/vgrep/README.md

 ###Show indexed location
-To visit a specific location we can use **'--show'** and the corresponding index.  vgrep will then open the location with the editor set in your *enviroment*.
-If no editor is set, vgrep defaults to vim.
+To visit a specific location we can use **'--show'** and the corresponding index.  vgrep will then open the location with the editor set in your *enviroment*.  vgrep defaults to vim if the *EDITOR* environment variable is not set.

 ```
 [~/linux/kernel/irq]$ vgrep --show 3